+At the time the challenged domain name was allocated, the registrant did not hold a valid SMD based on a valid trademark registration; or the trademark had not been court-validated or protected by statute or treaty; or

+.paris

-- At time the disputed domain name was allocated, the registrant did not hold the trademark registration on which the registrant based its Sunrise application or such trademark was not in force; or the trademark had not been court-validated or protected by statute or treaty, as the case may be; or that - The disputed domain name is not identical to the trademark on which the registrant based its Sunrise application.
+- b.
+The domain name is not identical to the mark on which the registrant based its Sunrise allocation; or - c.
+The trademark registration on which the registrant based its Sunrise application is not of national effect (or regional effect) or the trademark had not been court-validated or protected by statute or treaty.